 - Proposed list of projects and a schedule for addressing controllable sediment discharge source for the upcoming year.

 The Waiver covers all road management activities described within the Five Counties (5C) Roads Manual, with the exception of bridge painting.
 Road management activities are divided into Category A and Category B. Category A activities include those that are conducted as part of routine annual road maintenance, generally do not take place within the channel of a watercourse and have a low likelihood of resulting in impacts to water quality.
 Category A activities rarely, if ever, require a CWA §404 permit from the ACOE.Category B activities are those that are generally not considered to be part of routine annual road maintenance, that may take place within the channel of a watercourse or are directly connected to a watercourse, and that may require a CWA §404 permit.
 Category B activities requiring CWA §404 permitting will also need the General §401 Water Quality Certification contained in the Waiver.

 How to file for coverage

-To receive Waiver coverage for Road Maintenance and Road Project activities, the discharger must submit to the Regional Water Board Executive Officer a Notice of Intent (NOI) signed by a county roads Superintendent or their authorized representative (Attachment A of the Waiver).
-The NOI certifies the discharger's intent to implement the 5C Program and to comply with conditions of the Waiver.
-Coverage of Road Maintenance activities will be valid for the life of the Waiver, provided the discharger continues to meet applicable Waiver conditions, including monitoring and reporting.
+To receive Waiver coverage for road management projects, the county, or non-county entity, must submit to the Regional Water Board Executive Officer a Notice of Intent (NOI) signed by a county roads Superintendent or an authorized representative (Attachment A of the Waiver).
+The NOI certifies the intent to implement the 5C Program and to comply with conditions of the Waiver.
+Coverage of routine maintenance activities will be valid for the life of the Waiver, provided the discharger continues to meet applicable Waiver conditions, including monitoring and reporting.